kuanhungchen/awesome-tiny-object-detection/README.md

 ## Updates

+* (03/30)
+    * add paper _Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges_
+    * add paper _MRDet: A Multi-Head Network for Accurate Oriented Object Detection in Aerial Images_
 * (03/24)
-    * Add paper _Attentional Feature Refinement and Alignment Network for Aircraft Detection in SAR Imagery_
+    * add paper _Attentional Feature Refinement and Alignment Network for Aircraft Detection in SAR Imagery_

 ## Activities